YunanZhu/Pytorch-TestRankIQA/README.md

 # Pytorch-TestRankIQA
+RankIQA was proposed by a ICCV2017 paper by [Liu X](https://github.com/xialeiliu).
+You can get this paper from [arXiv pre-print version](https://arxiv.org/abs/1707.08347v1) or [ICCV 2017 open access](https://openaccess.thecvf.com/content_iccv_2017/html/Liu_RankIQA_Learning_From_ICCV_2017_paper.html).

-[RankIQA](https://github.com/xialeiliu/RankIQA) model files in Pytorch.
-Test [RankIQA](https://github.com/xialeiliu/RankIQA) on TID2013 or LIVE dataset in Pytorch.
+This repo contains [RankIQA](https://github.com/xialeiliu/RankIQA) model files in Pytorch.
+And you can test RankIQA on TID2013 and LIVE dataset in Pytorch.

 ## Prerequisites
 * Win10 (Not tested on Ubuntu yet)